banq/jdonframework/readme.md

 6.9 version.

-DISTRIBUTION JAR FILES
+How to use
 ===================================

-apply jdonframework.jar to your project:
+Add jdonframework.jar to your project:
   MAVEN:

 		<dependency>